 Education: B.A.
 Shippensburg University of Pennsylvania; M.A., Ph.D.
 Kent State University

 Professor Lee Bakner began teaching at Linfield in 1992 after earning his doctorate in experimental psychology from Kent State University.
-Dr. Bakner’s research interests are in the area broadly defined as biopsychology, also known as behavioral neuroscience, psychobiology and physiological psychology.
+Dr. Bakner’s research interests are in the area broadly defined as biopsychology, also known as behavioral neuroscience.
 He explores research questions related to brain-behavior relationships, specifically those linked to brain systems, neurotransmitters, learning, and cognitive processes that drive psychoactive drug use and abuse.
 Professor Bakner actively collaborates with his students on research projects that are presented annually at national neuroscience conferences.
-In the department, he teaches courses related to biopsychology, design and analysis, learning, drugs and behavior, and research.
-Aside from teaching and research, Dr. Bakner enjoys skiing, fishing, football, cooking, and the work of David Sedaris.
+In the department, he teaches courses related to biopsychology, statistics, research methods, learning, drugs and behavior, and collaborative research.
+Aside from teaching and research, Dr. Bakner enjoys skiing, fishing, football, rugby, cooking, and the work of David Sedaris.

 Education: B.A.
 University of Pennsylvania; M.A., Ph.D.
 Harvard University